AAGAM17/myNotebook/README.md

 npm install or yarn
 ```

-# Than cd into backend folder and Run
+# Cd into backend folder and Run

 ```sh
 cd backend